SiaFoundation/siad/doc/api/index.html.md

 }
 ```
 **transaction**
 Raw transaction.
-The rest of the fields in the resposne are determined from this
+The rest of the fields in the response are determined from
-raw transaction.
-It is left undocumented here as the processed transaction (the
+this raw transaction.
+It is left undocumented here as the processed
-rest of the fields in this object) are usually what is desired.
+transaction (the rest of the fields in this object) are usually what is
+desired.

 See types.Transaction in
 https://gitlab.com/NebulousLabs/Sia/blob/master/types/transactions.go